Adversarial Training Reduces Information and Improves Transferability: Conclusions

 We also show that effective noise can be also useful to improve reconstruction of images both in terms of convergence and quality of reconstruction.

-Finally, we provided an analytic argument which explains why robust models can be better at transfering features to other tasks.
-As a corollary of our analysis, to train a generic feature extractor for several tasks, it is best to train adversarially, unless one already knows the specific task for which the feature is going to be used.
+Finally, we provide an analytic argument which explains why robust models can be better at transferring features to other tasks.
+As a corollary of our analysis, to train a generic feature extractor for several tasks, it is best to train adversarially, unless one already knows the specific task for which the features are going to be used.